mmlevinson/hyperComponents/notes/htmx.md

 ### Sending values to Astro endpoing

 In the Search example at htmx.org, there is no clue how the <input> element sends the its value to the backend.
 All <input> have a value attribute.
-The text of the [value=""] somehow makes it to the server in the example, but its assumed to be sent by default and is likely being extracted in Python.-translate-x-6
+The text of the [value=""] somehow makes it to the server in the example, but its assumed to be sent by default and is likely being extracted in Python.

 How to do this in Astro?
+Remember this is a POST not a GET where I can access the index using the params object.

 Here is the example I was working with: